What Is Art Deco?

 Art Deco is a design style which first appeared in France during the 1920s, and then flourished during the 1930s and 1940s, but faded after World War II.
-It is an eclectic style which mixes the natural motifs from the Art Nouveau period with abstract designs, characterized by rich colors, bold geometric shapes, and extravagant ornamentation.
-Art Deco was inspired by cubist art, with artists like Picasso mixed with animal skins, tortoiseshell and mother of pearl.
-Many buildings were built in the Art Deco style, for example the Empire State Building in New York.
+It is an eclectic style which mixes the natural motifs from the Art Nouveau period with abstract designs, characterised by rich colours, bold geometric shapes, and extravagant ornamentation.
+The style was inspired by cubist art, with artists like Picasso mixed with animal skins, tortoiseshell and mother of pearl.
+Many buildings were built in the Art Deco style, including the Empire State Building in New York.

 Styles from the Art Deco period include: